colinmcintosh/SLIDER-cli/README.md

       --angle int          Degrees to rotate the animation.
   -b, --begin string       Desired image capture time of the first image in the loop.
 Use the
                            timestamp format YYYYMMDDhhmmss.
 This flag cannot be used with --end.
+      --crop ints          List of points in the final image (before rotation) to crop to.
+Use the format X1,Y1,X2,Y2 for the rectangle you want to crop to.
       --date-list          Print a list of available dates --decode string      Decode a SLIDER URL into a loop config and create an animation.
 You must supply --time-step as well as that can't be decoded from the URL.